iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151024/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> This app needs the option to report if you have been near another user running this app but not tested positive so you can verify the app is actually doing something.
+I reinstalled this app to see if it has been changed.
+While it now shows its active, it still fails to show it is actually functioning correctly.
+It needs to show it is actually communicating with others using this app by showing you were near someone else using this app.<br> :date: __2021-04-03 16:02:31__

 > Nice concept but im not convinced its effective enough to justify battery drain and storage space- uninstalling and taking my chances.<br> :date: __2021-03-23 07:32:45__

 > Bad battery drain.
 Without the app installed I finish my day at 9pm around 30% battery on S21.
 With the app installed my phone is at 30% by 3pm.
 Similar use both days.<br> :date: __2021-03-11 05:12:14__